Otakubuns/skingredients/README.md

 ![Skingredients Logo](https://github.com/Otakubuns/skingredients/assets/77337386/9ab42cb1-199b-45eb-8f89-28c091cd8751)

-**Skingredients** is a website created with the purpose of providing reliable skincare information on drugstore products.
-This capstone project was designed to be both useful and engaging, combining my interest in skincare with the practical application of my skills.
+**Skingredients** is a website created to provide reliable skincare information on drugstore products.
+This was my capstone project and was designed to be useful and engaging, combining my interest in skincare with the practical application of my skills from my program.

 ## Features